VolkovLabs/business-charts/README.md

 ## Getting Started

 Apache ECharts visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-echarts-panel/) or utilizing the Grafana command line tool.

-For the latter, use the following command:
+For the latter, use the following command.

 ```bash
 grafana-cli plugins install volkovlabs-echarts-panel